thefrontside/microstates/README.md

 When you read this getter, it'll be evaluated and result will be cached.
 All future reads will return the same value.

 *Note*: It's ok if you've never done this before with regular JavaScript classes.
 JavaScript classes that were not instantiated with Microstates are mutable and do not cache their getters.
-A similar example without Microstates would cause the sort function to invoked on each read.
+A similar example without Microstates would cause the sort function to be invoked on each read.

 ### Reuse of immutable state instances

 When you create a deeply composed microstate, your state has the shape of a nesting doll.
 Each higher level contains all of it's children states.
-In this scenario, it's critical the parents reference the same state objects as the children.
+In this scenario, it's critical that the parents reference the same state objects as the children.

 In our shop example, the state generated on app object should be the same state that's generated on product object.
 Let's look at the example again,